soverenio/docs/docs/source/administration/administration.rst

 The proxy is part of Soveren gateway and serves as an edge router for client's traffic.
 Technically, it is a a `Traefik <https://doc.traefik.io/traefik/>`_ fork with an added middleware.

-Here's how what you need to know to set up the proxy.
+Here's what you need to know to customize the proxy within the Gateway.

 SSL termination